Endava/cats/README.md

 - test names can be separated by comma `,`
 - if you provide a json extension to a test name, that file will be search as a path i.e. it will search for `Test15.json` in the current folder and `Test19.json` in the `dir` folder
 - if you don't provide a json extension to a test name, it will search for that test in the `cats-report` folder i.e. `cats-report/Test1.json` and `cats-report/Test233.json`

+# Available Commands

+To list all available commands, run CATS with no arguments:
+`./cats.jar`

+Other ways to get help from the CATS command are as follows:

+- `./cats.jar help` will list all available options

+- `./cats.jar version` will display the current CATS version

+- `./cats.jar list fuzzers` will list all the existing fuzzers, grouped on categories

+- `./cats.jar list fieldsFuzzingStrategy` will list all the available fields fuzzing strategies

+- `./cats.jar list paths --contract=CONTRACT` will list all the paths available within the contract

+- `./cats.jar replay --tests="test1,test2"` will replay the given tests `test1` and `test2`

 # Available arguments